Raphhh/puppy/README.md

 Consider directory '/templates/public' like a mirror of your public site access, but specially dedicated to twig templates.
 For each page you want in your website, you have to put a twig file in this directory.
 Name this file as if it was a html file, but complete it with extension '.twig'.

 For example, for a home page, normally you will use a 'index.html' at the root of your public area.
 Here, with Puppy, you have to create a file '/templates/public/index.html.twig'.
 Same name, but with specific extension.
-Then, open the base url of your website, and you will go to this template.
-You can also call the equivalent html file in your address: '/index.html'. :)

 So, for example, these uri will call those twig: